TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/RequestAttributes/FrontendPageInformation.rst

 ..  attention::
     The class is currently still marked as experimental.
-However, extension authors are encouraged to use information from this request attribute instead of the :php:`TyposcriptFrontendController` properties already: TYPO3 Core v13 will try to not break especially the getters / properties not marked as :php:`@internal`.
+However, extension authors are encouraged to use information from this request attribute instead of the :php:`TyposcriptFrontendController` (TSFE) properties
+    already: TYPO3 Core v13 will try to not break especially the getters / properties not marked as :php:`@internal`.

 The :php:`frontend.page.information` frontend request attribute provides frequently used page information.
 The attribute is attached to the PSR-7